BCCS: Questions & Answers

 What if I have Medicaid?

-The staff at a Breast and Cervical Cancer Services clinic will meet with you onsite to determine your eligibility.
-They may be able to confirm your eligibility the same day and provide you with approved services.
+The staff at a BCCS clinic will help determine your eligibility.
+They may be able to confirm your eligibility the same day and schedule you an appointment for services.
+Go to BCCS: Who Can Apply for more information on program eligibility.

 How long will I get services?